OpticalTone/PeerCC-Browser/Readme.md

 1. Open the project as Web Site in Visual Studio (File->Open->Web Site...)
 2. Select the project folder (PeerCC-Browser) and click Open
+3. If you want to run localy you must comment out the lines underneath "live only" comments (lines 309, 310, 349, 388, 389) and uncomment "local only" (393) in scripts/signallingchannel.js
-3. Select the browser you wish to use and run the project
+4. Select the browser you wish to use and run the project
-4. Use browser console to debug
+5. Use browser console to debug

+### How to use

+1. (Optional) Chose your name
+2. (Optional) Uncheck the trickle ice checkbox if you want to send candidates trough sdp only (Only works with WebRtc)
+3. Connect to the server using the connect button.
+4. Select the peer that you wish to make a video call with and click the call button to initiate the connection.